“The Lord keeps faith forever, secures justice for the oppressed, gives food to the hungry.” Psalm 146.

 So how should we conduct our lives in the meantime?

-Consequently, he knows there is good religious practice and bad.
+Consequently, he knows there is an excellent religious practice and wrong.
 Something like “good politics” and “bad politics.”
-The good advances most of us; while the bad only advances the few.
+The good advances most of us, while the bad only advances the few.